 Mountain Caribou are the largest of all of the species of caribou and the Mountain Caribou within our area are amongst the largest in the world.
 They are large in both body size and horn size.
 A big bull in our area can weigh as much as 700 pounds and are significantly larger than Barren Ground Caribou.

-This area consistently produces some of the best Mountain Caribou in the world and in the last few years we have taken both the official world's record with a score of 453 Boone and Crockett Points and the official number 10 caribou with a score of 440 7/8 B&C. Each year we always seem to harvest some bulls which often score well over 400 B&C and often as high as 420 B&C. Even our average bulls regularly have a B&C score of close to 390 which easily makes the Boone and Crockett minimum score of 360 for their awards book.
+This area consistently produces some of the best Mountain Caribou in the world which includes a 453 B & C bull which was recognized as the world's largest mountain caribou at the time and a 440 7/8 B & C which was the number 10.
+Each year we always seem to harvest some bulls which often score well over 400 B&C and often as high as 420 B&C. Even our average bulls regularly have a B&C score of close to 390 which easily makes the Boone and Crockett minimum score of 360 for their awards book.

 We have two separate herds of mountain caribou, the Aishihik Caribou herd and the Klaza Caribou herd and the population of both of these herds are stable or increasing.
 Having the flexibility of two herds allows us to hunt caribou in a variety of terrain and in a variety of situations.
 The bulls start to peel the velvet off of their antlers any time after August 20 th and have lost their velvet by the end of August or early September.
 Our caribou hunts normally occur in later August or throughout September when the bulls are the bulls are “hard horned”.